testfairy/docs/docs/04_iOS_SDK/13_Hiding_webview_elements_from_video.md

 ### Sample video

 Below is a sample screen taken from a demo video.
-On the left, this is how the app looks like normally.
+On the left, you can see what an app looks like normally.
 On the right is a screenshot taken with the HTML elements hidden.

 <div>
 <img style="float:left" src="../../img/ios/hidden_views/iphone-with-fields.png" width="400" />